mattermost/docs/source/deploy/mattermost-changelog.md

  - Fixed an issue where the configuration could not be updated from the **System Console** in cloud environments.

 ### config.json
- - Multiple setting options were added to ``config.json``.
-Below is a list of the additions and their default values on install.
-The settings can be modified in ``config.json``, or the System Console when available.
+A new setting option was added to ``config.json``.
+Below is a list of the addition and its default value on install.
+The setting can be modified in ``config.json``, or the System Console when available.

 #### Changes to all plans:
  - Under ``CloudSettings`` in ``config.json``: